 How Much Sugar Is in a Can of Coke?

-First of all, these drinks contain a huge amount of sugar.
-A single can of cola, for example, has over 35 grams of sugar – equivalent to seven sugar cubes.
-The bacteria responsible for tooth decay love it, and as they metabolize sugar, they produce acids that attack and weaken teeth by eroding enamel.
+First and foremost, these are products that contain very high levels of sugar.
+A can of cola, for example, contains more than 35 grams of sugar — the equivalent of seven sugar cubes.
+The bacteria responsible for tooth decay thrive on it, and the result of their metabolic processing of these substances is the production of acid, which attacks and weakens the teeth by corroding the enamel.

 You might think that “light” or sugar-free versions of kids’ favorite drinks are safer – but that’s not the case.
 These beverages are naturally acidic even without sugar..
 Over 90% of soft drinks have a pH below 4.0.
 When the oral pH drops below 4.0, acid begins to dissolve the tooth’s surface structure in an irreversible process called dental erosion.